Skip to main content

 2

-Replace 12345 with your actual Telegram user ID:
+Replace 12345 with your Telegram user ID:

-cline connect telegram -m <BOT-USERNAME> -k <BOT-TOKEN> \
+cline connect telegram -k <BOT-TOKEN> \

-The --hook-command receives each incoming message with sender info via stdin.
+Use --hook-command only when you need custom access logic.
+The hook receives each incoming message with sender info via stdin.
 Your script returns {"action": "allow"} or {"action": "deny", "message": "reason"}.
-Without --hook-command, everything is auto-approved.
+Without --allowed-user-id or --hook-command, everything is auto-approved, so restrict Telegram bots that can reach a running Cline instance.

 Slack